 The following hypothetical consultation about surgery for an abdominal aortic aneurysm is presented for purposes of general information.
 Please see your doctor to discuss your individual case and the exams and treatments that are best for you.

 An aneurysm is a bulge in a blood vessel wall.
 Although aneurysms can occur anywhere in the body, the most common location for an aneurysm is in the aorta, the largest artery in the body.
 In most cases, an aortic aneurysm causes no symptoms.
 If an aortic aneurysm ruptures, life-threatening bleeding can result, and approximately 15,000 people in the United States die from aortic aneurysms each year.
 When an aneurysm is found before it has ruptured, surgery can be performed to remove the aneurysm or to prevent blood from flowing into it.
-In our example, the patient is a 63-year-old man whose doctor referred him to UC San Diego Health System for evaluation for an aortic aneurysm that was found during a routine physical exam.
+In our example, the patient is a 63-year-old man whose doctor referred him to UC San Diego Health for evaluation for an aortic aneurysm that was found during a routine physical exam.

 Doctor: Good afternoon.
 Nice to meet you.